 Sr. Reviewer: Associate Vice President for Facilities

-This UPPS sets forth university policy regarding all external contractor and combination of external contractor and in-house construction staff efforts for new construction, alteration, and demolition projects administered or performed on university facilities (whether owned, leased or otherwise controlled by Texas State University).
+- This document sets forth university policy regarding all external contractor and combination of external contractor and in-house construction staff efforts for new construction, alteration, and demolition projects administered or performed on university facilities (whether owned, leased, or otherwise controlled by Texas State University).
 Facilities Operations, within the Facilities Department has responsibility for all repair, renewal, and maintenance of university controlled real estate and facilities.
 In some cases, this authority has been delegated to an auxiliary.

 PROCEDURES FOR AUTHORIZING WORK

-Once the approval process is completed pursuant to Section 01.02 above, the requesting department must submit all project concept plans, prescriptive or performance specifications, and other related documents, including those generated for potential bidding purposes, to the Facilities Department for approval.
-Regulations and codes reviewed by the Facilities Department, as they relate to submitted projects, include adherence to applicable rules of The Texas State University System Board of Regents and the Policies and Procedures Manual for Planning and Construction, International Building Codes, Texas Accessibility Standards, Texas Asbestos Health Protection Rules (see Texas State UPPS 04.05.15 “Public Safety and Health”), NFPA Standard 101 - Life Safety Code, National Electric Code, Uniform Plumbing Code, EPA, National Pollutant Discharge Elimination System (NPDES), University Standards of Construction, and Antiquities Protection.
+Once the approval process is completed pursuant to Section 02.01, the requesting department must submit all project concept plans, furniture requests, prescriptive or performance specifications, and other related documents to the Department of Facilities for approval.
+Regulations and codes reviewed by the Department of Facilities, as they relate to submitted projects, include adherence to the following:

-The architect or engineer hired by the university through the Department of Facilities, will prepare drawings to be issued to the construction contractor showing dimensioning and listing of all actual construction, alterations, materials and equipment.
-The drawings will be submitted by the architect or engineer to the Department of Facilities for review and approval before materials and systems are ordered to assure compliance with Campus Master Plan standards and construction standards.
-The Facilities Department will make periodic construction reviews and approvals during the project.
+The architect or engineer, hired by the university through the Department of Facilities, will prepare drawings to be issued to the construction contractor showing dimensioning and listing of all construction, alterations, materials, and equipment.
+The drawings will be submitted by the architect or engineer to the Department of Facilities for review and approval before materials and systems are ordered to assure compliance with the University Master Plan and Campus-Wide Construction Standards.
+The Department of Facilities will make periodic construction reviews and approvals during the project.

-The Facilities Department will convene a meeting prior to beginning construction in buildings where individuals or equipment (e.g., computer servers) will occupy the building during the construction period.
-At this meeting, contractors will apprise building occupants and equipment owners of the means and methods to use in the construction activity in order to identify and mitigate risks to building occupants and equipment.
+The Department of Facilities will convene a meeting prior to beginning construction in buildings where individuals or equipment (e.g., computer servers) will occupy the building during the construction period.
+At this meeting, contractors will apprise building occupants and equipment owners of the means and methods to use in the construction activity to identify and mitigate risks to building occupants and equipment.